FabienTregan/TheOldManGlitch/readme.md

   This document should contain everything you need to replay or give the the presentation I gave at Jug User Group Toulouse and DevFest 2018 Toulouse.
   If it does not, feel free to contact me via twitter : @ftregan

+  You will need about 45 minutes to give this presentation, provided you don't do any error which may require a bit of preparation.
+There are fourteen intermediate game state save files in case something during goes wrong during the presentation.
+They have the same name as the corresponding chapters in this documentation.

 ## Setting up everything

   This chapter guide you thgough setting everything to reproduce the demonstration.